Destaq/language-learning-dashboard/README.md

 ### Uploading manual statistics data

 Currently four types of manual statistics are supported, as you can see in the statistics in the main image for this repository.
 You can see what they are in the file below.
+Filename should be `stats.txt`.

 ```
 # episodes_watched, chapters_read, characters_read, books_read